 Class of 2011

 On May 7, 2011, Young Harris College conferred its first bachelor’s degrees in nearly a century.
 The commencement marked the private school’s 125th anniversary and achievements, including its recently expanded academic offerings.
-Many members of the senior class gace gone on to prestigious graduate programs and careers.
+Many members of the senior class have gone on to prestigious graduate programs and careers.
 Read on to find out more about these outstanding students and this historic event for Young Harris College.
-Click here for more information about Commencement.

 15 Associate of Arts graduates (liberal arts, religious studies)

 7 Associate of Fine Arts graduates (art, music, theatre)

 59 Associate of Science graduates (science, allied health, recreation, business, education)

 15 Bachelor of Arts graduates (English, music, musical theatre)

 25 Bachelor of Science graduates (biology, business and public policy)